MicrosoftDocs/sql-docs/docs/t-sql/functions/cast-and-convert-transact-sql.md

 The target data type.
 This includes **xml**, **bigint**, and **sql_variant**.
 Alias data types cannot be used.

 *length*
-An optional integer that specifies the length of the target data type.
+An optional integer that specifies the length of the target data type, for data types that allow a user specified length.
 The default value is 30.

 *style*
 An integer expression that specifies how the CONVERT function will translate *expression*.
 For a style value of NULL, NULL is returned. *data_type* determines the range.

 ## Return types
 Returns *expression*, translated to *data_type*.

 ## Date and Time styles
 For a date or time data type *expression*,  *style* can have one of the values shown in the following table.
 Other values are processed as 0.
 Beginning with [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)], the only styles supported, when converting from date and time types to **datetimeoffset**, are 0 or 1.
 All other conversion styles return error 9809.